wvwwvwwv/synchronous-and-asynchronous/README.md

 ## Features

+- No hidden global variables.
 - Provides both asynchronous and synchronous interfaces.
 - [`Loom`](https://github.com/tokio-rs/loom) support: `features = ["loom"]`.

 ## Lock

 `saa::Lock` is a low-level shared-exclusive lock providing both asynchronous and synchronous interfaces.
-Synchronous locking methods such as `lock_sync` and `share_sync` can be used alongside their asynchronous counterparts `lock_async` and `share_async` simultaneously. `saa::Lock` implements a heap-allocation-free fair wait queue shared between both synchronous and asynchronous methods.
+Synchronous locking methods such as `lock_sync` and `share_sync` can be used alongside their asynchronous counterparts `lock_async` and `share_async` simultaneously. `saa::Lock` implements an allocation-free fair wait queue shared between both synchronous and asynchronous methods.

 ### Examples